nrgetik/wu-tang/README.md

 Limiting observations to (roughly) daytime/afternoon hours, the proposed methodology is:

-* Making a broad stroke first, calculate days with an average temperature between 45°F and 95°F
+* Calculate days with a minimum temperature >= 42°F and a maximum temperature
+  <= 97°F
 * Subtract days with an average heat index >= 91°F (excludes dangerous/uncomfortable heat/humidity)
 * Subtract days with significant precipitation (excludes inconvenient rainfall)